dgkanatsios/AzureContainerInstancesManagement/README.md

 6. External Service can call `ACISetState` to set Container Group’s state as `MarkedForDeletion` when the Container Group is no longer needed
 7. The time triggered `ACIGC` (GC: Garbage Collector) will delete unwanted Container Groups (i.e. Container Groups that have 0 active/running sesions and are `MarkedForDeletion`).
 The deletion will happen via the `ACIDelete` Function.

+**Important**: We take it for granted that the server application will contain code to get access to its state.
+This way, if its current state is 'MarkedForDeletion', there will be no other sessions on this server when the current workload will finish (e.g. if we're running a multiplayer game server, players will disconnect and return to the matchmaking lobby after the current game complates).
+This way, Container Instance can safely be removed by the `ACIGC` Function.

 ![alt text](media/states.jpg "States and Transition")

 ## FAQ